mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 ##### Accross the Border

-TRAVELLER

 ###### JEFFE KHALID

 Jeffe Khalid is a legend – legend in the sense that the term is used for a cover identity in the intelligence community.
-His real name is Karl Rashid – Lieutenant- Commander Karl Rashid, Imperial Navy.
+His real name is Karl Rashid – Lieutenant-Commander Karl Rashid, Imperial Navy.
 An honours graduate of the Deneb naval academy, Karl served for a time in the engineering department of various warships but soon found his talents lay elsewhere.
 He